GmbH & Co. KG – all information on the legal form

 Minimum capital and formation costs

-Since the general partner is a GmbH, the formation of a GmbH & Co.
+As the general partner is a GmbH, the formation of a GmbH & Co.
 KG requires a capital contribution of 25,000 euros.
 Alternatively, a UG can assume the role of general partner in a UG & Co.
 KG by contributing at least one euro of capital.

 Every company must have a personally liable partner in addition to the other partners.